openbmc/bmcweb/Redfish.md

 - Power
   - Shall be included if component contains voltage/current sensing components, otherwise will be omitted.
+- PhysicalSecurity
+  - Shall be included if component contains intrusion sensors, otherwise shall be omitted.
 - PowerState
 - Sensors
 - Status